[Remember to identify yourself and the Clubs Call sign every 10 minutes]

 The Kings County Radio Club offers a Technical Net on the second and fourth Wednesdays of each month, on this repeater, at 9 PM.
 All licensed amateurs are welcome to join and participate, either with a question or a comment or an answer to an earlier question.
-Roy AC2GS will be the host, and Milen KG2C will be the co-host.
+Roy AC2GS will be the host, and Jason WF2N will be the co-host.
 Each session includes a TechNet Puzzle, available weeks before the TechNet on our Club website, for discussion.
-Those without the ability to receive our repeater’s signal can use our Internet stream, http://live.KC2RC.com to listen to the TechNet live, and archives of the audio are available on our Club website.
+Those without the ability to receive our repeater’s signal can use our Internet stream, “stream.KC2RC.com”, on your web browser, to listen to the TechNet live, and archives of the audio are available on our Club website.

 The Kings County Radio Club offers a 10 Meter Radio Net every Sunday morning at 11 AM, we are looking for a permanent Net Control Operator.
-If you are interested in the position please contact a member of the Club’s Executive Board.
+If you are interested in the position, please contact a member of the Club’s Executive Board.
 We usually meet at 28.380 MHz Upper Sideband.
 Everyone, both member, and non-member alike are invited to check-in and “chew the rag” a bit!
-It is streamed live via http://live.KC2RC.com for those that either have no 10 Meter capability or when radio propagations conditions are poor.
+It is streamed live via “live.KC2RC.com”, on your web browser, for those that either have no 10 Meter capability or when radio propagation conditions are poor.

 Keep 10 Meters alive!